 A Beginners Guide to Hitting the Slopes

-To me, skiing seemed to be one of those adventures sports that if you hadn’t grown up doing it, it was probably never going to happen.
-Or so I thought.
+To me, skiing seemed to be one of those adventure sports that if you hadn’t grown up doing it, it was probably never going to happen.

 How it went down